Radhika-Amar-Desai/Mafkin_Robotics_FrontEnd/README.md

 ## Progress
 * Feature Extraction using deep learning done.
 * Visual odometry using ORB Flann feature matching using KITTI_2 dataset done.
+* Team has studied visual odometry from slam book ( Chapters 1 to 8 ) and notes for the same have been documented.

 ## Next Task
 * Performing visual odometry using features extracted by deep learning.